getcarina/getcarina.com/_tutorials/2016-12-22-run-a-custom-image-on-kubernetes.md

     KubeDNS is running at https://23.253.149.70/api/v1/proxy/namespaces/kube-system/services/kube-dns
     ```

-1. Expose the application as a service, available on the public internet.
+1. Expose the application as a service, available on the public Internet.
     Replace `<clusterIP>` with the IP address of the cluster.

     ```